 For task details, see Promote parameters.

 Define how many times each business component or flow should be iterated when the business process test runs.

 When working with dynamic configurations, business components within the same business process test or flow can be iterated a different number of times.
 To do this, set up component iterations using multiple sheets in the data table from within Microsoft Excel.

-For task details on iterating components, see How to Set Data for Iterations.
+For task details on iterating components, see Define iterations for components, flows, and groups.

 Define configurations which determine how many times each business component or flow, or test should be iterated for each use-case.
 Set values for each test configuration's parameters.
 For details, see